Labirintami/doc/docs/window/api/window_html_config.md

 title: html
 ---

-@short:
-sets an HTML content into a window on initialization
+@short: sets an HTML content into a window on initialization

-@type: string
+@signature: html?: string;

 @example:
 var dhxWindow = new dhx.Window({